srohde/Verve/README.md

     $ make tddClient

 All tests get executed whenever a file changes.
-TDD TFW.
+TDD FTW.

 __Note__: To test your client side CoffeeScript classes your exports at the bottom of the class file look like this: